Object storage: Origins

-Jim Starkey coined the term "blob" working at Digital Equipment Corporation to refer to opaque data entities.
+Jim Starkey coined the term blob working at Digital Equipment Corporation to refer to opaque data entities.
 The terminology was adopted for Rdb/VMS.
-"Blob" is often humorously explained to be an abbreviation for "binary large object".
+Blob is often humorously explained to be an abbreviation for binary large object.
 According to Starkey, this backronym arose when Terry McKiever, working in marketing at Apollo Computer felt that the term needed to be an abbreviation.
-McKiever began using the expansion "Basic Large Object".
-This was later eclipsed by the retroactive explanation of blobs as "Binary Large Objects".
+McKiever began using the expansion basic large object.
+This was later eclipsed by the retroactive explanation of blobs as binary large objects.
 According to Starkey, "Blob don't stand for nothin'."
-Rejecting the acronym, he explained his motivation behind the coinage, saying, "A blob is the thing that ate Cincinnatti[sic], Cleveland, or whatever," referring to the 1958 science fiction film The Blob.
+Rejecting the acronym, he explained his motivation behind the coinage, saying, "A blob is the thing that ate Cincinnatti[sic], Cleveland, or whatever", referring to the 1958 science fiction film The Blob.

 In 1995, research led by Garth Gibson on Network-Attached Secure Disks first promoted the concept of splitting less common operations, like namespace manipulations, from common operations, like reads and writes, to optimize the performance and scale of both.
-In the same year, a Belgian company - FilePool - was established to build the basis for archiving functions.
+In the same year, a Belgian companyFilePoolwas established to build the basis for archiving functions.
 Object storage was proposed at Gibson's Carnegie Mellon University lab as a research project in 1996.
 Another key concept was abstracting the writes and reads of data to more flexible data containers (objects).
 Fine grained access control through object storage architecture was further described by one of the NASD team, Howard Gobioff, who later was one of the inventors of the Google File System.

 Other related work includes the Coda filesystem project at Carnegie Mellon, which started in 1987, and spawned the Lustre file system.
 There is also the OceanStore project at UC Berkeley, which started in 1999 and the Logistical Networking project at the University of Tennessee Knoxville, which started in 1998.
 In 1999, Gibson founded Panasas to commercialize the concepts developed by the NASD team.